Adam Finch

-Adam William Finch (born 28 May 2000) is an English cricketer from Kingswinford.
+Adam William Finch (born 28 May 2000) is an English cricketer from Kingswinford, where he attended The Kingswinford School and later Old Swinford Hospital School.
 He made his first-class debut on 10 June 2019, for Worcestershire in the 2019 County Championship.
 Prior to his first-class debut, he was named in England's squad for the 2018 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 3 September 2020, for Worcestershire in the 2020 t20 Blast.
 He made his List A debut on 25 July 2021, for Worcestershire in the 2021 Royal London One-Day Cup.
+In July 2026 he was named a wildcard pick for the Manchester Super Giants, a team taking part in The Hundred competition.